petercai/notes/java/How To Use Loops in Java.md

-# How To Use Loops in Java | DigitalOcean
+# How To Use Loops in Java
-_The author selected the [Free and Open Source Fund](https://www.brightfunds.org/funds/foss-nonprofits) to receive a donation as part of the [Write for DOnations](https://do.co/w4do-cta) program._

 ### Introduction